outmoded/postmile/Readme.md

-﻿Postmile is a collaborative list making tool built using JS, Node.js, and MongoDB.
+Postmile is a collaborative list making tool built using JS, Node.js, and MongoDB.

 # Installation